-Have you been contacted about an LTE upgrade lease amendment to your existing cell site lease or other cell tower lease amendment?
+Have you been contacted about an 5G LTE upgrade lease amendment to your existing cell site lease or other cell tower lease amendment?
 Long Term Evolution is also known as the 4th generation of wireless technology, hence the names LTE / 4G.
+But forget 4G, that is so 2012.
+In 2017 we can expect 5th Generation 5G LTE and more small cells and DAS (distributed antenna systems) networks to be built.
 Increasingly, landlords should expect to be receiving cell site lease amendments as some of the major cellular carriers including AT&T, Verizon Wireless, Sprint, Metro PCS and T-Mobile are currently expanding their network capacity by integrating an LTE network overlay.
 LTE Long-Term Evolution is just a fancy industry buzzword for adding capacity to their already robust wireless networks.
 Many of you may better understand LTE from the sales and marketing gimmicks on TV, where the carriers advertise their smart phones for sale being 4G capable.
-LTE and 4G (aka 4th Generation), are pretty much synonymous.
+LTE and 4G and 5G (aka 4th or 5th Generation), are pretty much synonymous.

-The LTE technology provides faster data for the multiple services they are trying to sell you, and offers a vast network capability, an improved end-user experience and a simple architectural design that results in a lower operating cost to maintain for the carriers.
+The 5G fifth generation LTE technology provides faster data for the multiple services they are trying to sell you, and offers a vast network capability, an improved end-user experience and a simple architectural design that results in a lower operating cost to maintain for the carriers.

 In many cases a landlord may be able to improve their financial return on their cell tower lease due to the need for additional space, or at least be able to modify and improve some of the language or terms in their existing cell tower leases pertaining to tax assessments, etc. that can be improved due to current market needs.